NCEA/ncea-website/content/curriculum.md

 ---
 id: 5
 title: Curriculum
-subtitle: An overview of the SRE curriculum.
+subtitle: An overview of what is taught.
 ---
 Our SRE teachers teach from the curriculum authorised by the Baptist Association of NSW & ACT and the Anglican Diocese of Sydney.